-Public Sector Procurement Program
+Public Sector Procurement Program (PSPP)

 Public sector procurement goes far beyond purchase orders and executing contracts.
 That’s why the PSPP is designed to meet the unique needs of Canadian public sector professionals.